HazellCode/HazellCode/README.md

-### Henlo 👋 (they/them)
+### Henlo 👋

 I program stuff.

-I'm currently in my third year of studying BSc in Audio and Music Technology at ARU.
-But I'm looking towards a Career in Cyber Security / Pen Testing after untaking relevant certifications.
+I've finally finished uni (Audio and Music Technology) 🎉🎉🎉🎉🎉 I got a First (no i won't stop talking about that)

 I've mostly only got Python and MATLAB (uni) stuff on here atm but that will change as the year goes on.